Sunrun solar lease contracts: What to watch out for

 When it comes to leases and PPAs, you don't want a system that will produce more electricity than you can use.
 If Sunrun installs a system that produces more electricity than you use, you could end up paying Sunrun for more electricity than you need.

-Sunrun lease and PPA offers also include information about the equipment being installed on your roof.
-You’ll want to evaluate the quality of the solar panels and inverters included in your offer to make sure you’re receiving high-quality equipment that will last through your 20-year commitment.
+Sunrun lease and PPA offers also include information about the equipment installed on your roof.
+You’ll want to evaluate the quality of the solar panels and inverters in your offer to ensure you receive high-quality equipment that will last through your 20-year commitment.

 The initial quote you receive from Sunrun won't contain all of the information included in your final contract.
 Before you sign on the dotted line, there are a few more questions you should ask your Sunrun energy consultant: